 3. Education Completion

-- high school transcript (current high school seniors may submit an in-progress transcript)
+- high school or charter school transcript (current high school seniors may submit an in-progress transcript) or GED02 transcript

 - GED/HSED score report